 13. Return to the Mogul Results Viewer window (seen in Step 7) and double click on each entry to view the histogram in Mogul.
-You will notice that the query falls in the middle of the distribution of observed hits for the C5 C4 C3 S1 and C5 C4 C3 C2 torsion angles.
-For the C3 C4 C5 N2 torsion angle, there are two distributions and our query falls in the more populous region.
+You will notice that the query falls within the major distribution of observed hits for all torsion angles.
+We will take a closer look at the distribution of one of the torsion angles to understand more about how frequently its observed.